icy/google-group-crawler/README.md

 ## Known problems

-This script can't recover emails public groups unless you use valid cookies to download data.
+This script can't recover emails from public groups unless you use valid cookies to download data.

 When cookies are used, all emails are recovered,